-This Caribbean island is known for it’s nightlife and for having the tallest mountain in the whole Lesser Antilles chain.
-Grande Terre is where travelers find the heady nightlife and stylish fashion outlets, giving way to the shimmering beaches of Caravel and the haunting graveyards of Morne à l’eau.
+This Caribbean island is known for its nightlife and for having the tallest mountain in the whole Lesser Antilles chain.
+Grande Terre is where travellers find the heady nightlife and stylish fashion outlets, giving way to the shimmering beaches of Caravel and the haunting graveyards of Morne à l’eau.
 Basse Terre, the larger of the two isles, is a wilder place.
-Dressed in jungle that springs in one thousand shades of green from the volcanic soils, it’s cut-through by countless waterfalls, towered over by the mighty tops of La Grande Soufrière and peppered with ancient Arawak archaeological sites.
+Dressed in a jungle that springs in one thousand shades of green from the volcanic soils, it’s cut through by countless waterfalls, towered over by the mighty tops of La Grande Soufrière and peppered with ancient Arawak archaeological sites.

 4. Dominican Republic

-Dominican Republic is the second largest and most diverse Caribbean island.
-It occupies more then half of the Caribbean island of Hispaniola.
+The Dominican Republic is the second-largest and most diverse Caribbean island.
+It occupies more than half of the Caribbean island of Hispaniola.
 Due to its tropical maritime surroundings, it is „a must-see“ location for many sailors and travellers.
-The capital city of Dominican Republic is Santo Domingo.
+The capital city of the Dominican Republic is Santo Domingo.
 It prides itself in being the first European city in the New World.
-Dominican Republic is in the middle of the hurricane belt so it is better to avoid this Caribbean island from June to October.
+The Dominican Republic is in the middle of the hurricane belt so it is better to avoid this Caribbean island from June to October.

-Where is Dominican Republic located and what is the weather like?
+Where is the Dominican Republic located and what is the weather like?

 The Dominican Republic is located on the island of Hispaniola, between the Caribbean Sea and the Atlantic Ocean.
 It shares a land border with only one nation: Haiti.
 The wet season is from May to November, and possible hurricanes are between June and November.
 Most rainfall is in the northern and eastern regions.
 The main annual temperature ranges from 21 °C in the mountainous regions, to 25 °C on the plains and on the coast.
 The wind is steady, outside hurricane season usually not above 15 knots.

 3. The Bahamas